Alice Eduardo reflects on a life of entrepreneurship, leadership, and generosity to build the foundation for a radically different future.

 Alice Eduardo, the “Woman of Steel,” is not a stranger to change.
 As the president and CEO of Sta.
 Elena Construction and Development Corporation, she has played an important role in shaping not only Metro Manila, but also key provincial cities and communities.

-Aside from building power plants, ports, and highways, her construction company has given rise to monumental structures like SM Mall of Asia and several hotels and casinos within the Entertainment City in Parañaque.
+Aside from building power plants, ports, and highways, her high-end brand new heavy equipment construction company has given rise to monumental structures like SM Mall of Asia and several hotels and casinos within the Entertainment City in Parañaque.

 She has also used her voice, platform, energy, and resources to spark positive change in the lives of others.